Multiresolution analysis on spectra of hermitian matrices: Radial Analysis and Generalized Translation

 Besides the norm-decreasing translation operators $T_y$ on $L^2(\overline{\a_{+}},\omega),$ we will need dilation operators in order to establish a radial multiresolution.
 These can be defined in the usual way: Note that $\omega$ is homogeneous of degree $2|\Sigma_+|$ and put

 Then one easily calculates that for $a>0,$

 defines a unitary operator $D_{a}$ on $L^2(\overline{\a_{+}}, \omega)$ which satisfies

 Finally, we will need an orthonormal basis of $L^2(\overline{\a_{+}},\omega)$ which behaves nicely with respect to the Hankel transform.
-To this end, we consider the Schur polynomials $(s_\lambda)_{\lambda\in P_{+}} $ in $n$ variables which are indexed by the partitions of length at most $n$,
+To this end, we consider the Schur functions $(s_\lambda)_{\lambda\in P_{+}} $ in $n$ variables, c.f. \cite{bump} or \cite{faraut_2008}.
+These are $\mathcal S_n$-invariant trigonometric polynomials which are indexed by the set

 and given by